 - the Australian Energy Regulator (AER) publishes daily, weekly and longer-term reports on the performance of wholesale markets and retail markets.

-Shift energy use to cheaper periods
+This allows to spread energy use to cheaper periods and reduce network charges.

 Whether your energy use is large or small, consider other energy options such as: